- HOVER OVER PHOTOS -

 The difference in the way loan points are sometimes quoted is important to you.
 One lender will quote all points, while another lender may disclose an extra point, or fraction thereof, at a later time - an unwelcome surprise.

-Within 3 working days after receipt of your completed loan application and executed purchase contract, your mortgage company is required to provide you with a written good-faith estimate (GFE) of closing costs.
-You may want to consider requesting a GFE from a few lenders before submitting your application.
-With a few GFEs to compare, you can get a feel for which lenders are more cost-effective, and you can educate yourself regarding the costs associated with your transaction.
+Within 3 working days after receipt of your completed loan application and executed purchase contract, your mortgage company is required to provide you with a written loan estimate (LE) of closing costs.
+You may want to consider requesting a LE from a few lenders before submitting your application.
+With a few LEs to compare, you can get a feel for which lenders are more cost-effective, and you can educate yourself regarding the costs associated with your transaction.

 The cost of the mortgage, however, shouldn't be your only criteria.